Assuming that you have a capable device and a decent internet connection, there are 3 ways to access your ubiDesktop® Virtual Desktop:

 You need to install NoMachine, available for Windows, Mac OS, Linux, Android and iOS.

 This service is provided directly by the hypervisor, so it works below the operating system of your Virtual Desktop and does not consume resources from your VD.
 That means that you can always use it, even if RDP/NX doesn’t work for some reason such as system crash, bad firewall rules, wrongly configured VPN, etc. This way, you can fix problems and regain control of your Virtual Desktop.

 Since VNC genuinely simulates your physical presence in front of your Virtual Desktop, in some cases it might be useful in order to start programs that would refuse to run (or stay on) inside a remote session like RDP or NX.

 You can find your VNC address and password on your ubiDesktop dashboard, as shown in the picture below:

-You don’t need to install anything as Safari browser has a built-in VNC client.
-You only need to put the VNC address in the address bar with this format vnc:\\hostname:port .
-You can also use others app from the App Store.
+On Mac OS you don’t need to install anything as Safari browser has a built-in VNC client.
+It is enough to put the VNC address in the address bar with this format vnc:\\hostname:port.

 3. Third-party software